 One of the main ways in which residents expressed this wish was by describing a number of highly-valued views within the village and toward it from the surrounding countryside.
 These consultation findings were supported by the environmental inventory, which although principally aimed at identifying sites of environmental significance also confirmed the sight- lines of the suggested views and mapped them.
 (See figure 14 below).
 The six principal views should be protected by careful siting of all development in the parish during the lifetime of the Plan.

-POLICY ENV 8: IMPORTANT VIEWS – Development proposals should respect the open views and vistas identified below and in figure 14:
+POLICY ENV 8: IMPORTANT VIEWS – Development proposals should respect the open public views and vistas identified below and in figure 14:

-Views south to northwest from field 093 and Mowsley Road/Saddington Hall at the western edge of the village over extensive open countryside.
+Public views south to northwest from field 093 and Mowsley Road/Saddington Hall at the western edge of the village over extensive open countryside.

-Views northeast to east from field 026 into the village and over open countryside toward Fleckney in the north, mainly grassland with hedges and trees.
+Public views northeast to east from field 026 into the village and over open countryside toward Fleckney in the north, mainly grassland with hedges and trees.

 Views east and southeast from various publicly accessible locations (including public house garden) over the valley of Langton Brook and an ornamental lake with wooded banks (parcel 136) and Saddington Reservoir (172) to the high ground marking the southern parish boundary.

-Panoramic views northwest to east from field 037 into east Leicestershire, Northamptonshire, etc., over the canal and open countryside.
+Panoramic public views northwest to east from field 037 into east Leicestershire, Northamptonshire, etc., over the canal and open countryside.

-Views north and east from field 165 and Mowsley Road over the Langton Brook valley toward Saddington village (northwards) and the reservoir and open countryside (east).
+Public views north and east from field 165 and Mowsley Road over the Langton Brook valley toward Saddington village (northwards) and the reservoir and open countryside (east).

-View southeast from footpath A.14 across valley meadows to the hillside incorporating fields 151 and 152.
+The public view southeast from footpath A.14 across valley meadows to the hillside incorporating fields 151 and 152.